MaikMichel/dbFlux/README.md

 #### Execute utPLSQL Unittests

-To run your tests just call command: `dbFlow: Execute utPLSQL tests`.
+To run your tests just call command: `dbFLux: Execute utPLSQL tests`.
 All tests found are executed.
 If you are using the multischema configuration you are prompted to select the schemas to run your tests.

 ![Execute tests, enter password, choose target schemas](images/screen-rec-vscode-run-tests.gif)